I-64 Interchange at Route 15, Zion CrossroadsConstruction of diverging diamond interchange (DDI)

 Vehicles needing to access Interstate 64 will merge left using an on-ramp without having to stop or wait for oncoming traffic to pass.

 Through traffic proceeds to a second traffic signal and follows their lane back to the right side of the road.

 The purpose of this project was to improve the I-64 interchange on Route 15 at Zion Crossroads (exit 136).

 In 2007, VDOT identified a need to increase the capacity of the I-64 off-ramps at the Route 15 interchange, which — combined with a forecasted increase of traffic due to the area’s commercial growth — prompted a study of potential interchange options.

 In addition to the DDI, VDOT analyzed the construction of a single-point urban interchange, improvements to the existing diamond interchange, and a no-build alternative.

 The clover-leaf interchange was not included based on the amount of land acquisition it would require.

 Overall, the diverging diamond interchange produced the best results based on current traffic volumes as well as those projected for 2035.

-This is the first diverging diamond interchange in Virginia.
-Others in the works:
+This was the first diverging diamond interchange in Virginia.
+Others: